JULIA RAE ANTONICK

 I present bodies because that’s who you are.

 Julia Rae Antonick is a contemporary choreographer and dancer whose movement reflects a digestion of contemporary, modern and classical dance forms from American, European and Indonesian roots.
 Her choreography emphasizes the creation of worlds the audience can enter, disrupting ingrained patterns of attention and reawakening a viewer to a language of kinetics, filigree and somatically informed partnering work.
-Julia has been immersed in an ongoing collaboration with Jonathan Meyer (dance) and Joe St.Charles (music) over the past decade.
+Julia has been immersed in an ongoing collaboration with Jonathan Meyer (dance) and Joe St.Charles (music) for over a decade.
 With Meyer, she has served as Artistic Director for Khecari since 2010.

 Julia graduated from the Chicago Academy for the Arts with the Dance Department’s Award of Excellence, received her BFA in dance from CalArts and has participated in intensives at Jacob’s Pillow, Bates Dance Festival, Earthdance,The Joffrey Ballet and The Kitchen.
-She has been influenced by many inspiring teachers including Nancy Stark-Smith, Nanik and Nyoman Wenton, Ralph Lemon, Colin Connor, Lyndon Brannagh, Kathleen Hermsdorf, Tina Yuen, Eiko and Koma, Anna Paskevska and Claire Bataille.
+She has been influenced by many inspiring teachers including Nancy Stark-Smith, Nanik and Nyoman Wenton, Ralph Lemon, Colin Connor, Lyndon Brannagh, Kathleen Hermsdorf, Michele Boule, Tina Yuen, Eiko and Koma, Anna Paskevska and Claire Bataille.
 Julia has performed for Laurie Van Wieren, Ayako Kato, Rachel Thorne Germond, Jonathan Meyer, Julie-Ann Graham, and Cie Felix Ruckert in Chicago and Belgium.